AbdurazzoqovA/biography-website/README.md

-This is laravel website for biography.
+This is laravel website for biography. <br>
-It is seo friendly
+It is seo friendly <br>
-It generates seo friendly urls automatically
+It generates seo friendly urls automatically<br>
-It generates Meta tags automatically
+It generates Meta tags automatically<br>

-Theme used onetecg link : https://colorlib.com/wp/template/onetech/
+Theme used onetech link : https://colorlib.com/wp/template/onetech/